zhengcao/TaskList/README.md

   - create and a `Task` model and run a migration to create that model's table
   - conform to Rails conventions on naming and inflection

+Tinker with your Model in the `rails console` in order to ensure you have created your model appropriately.

 <!--

 ## Wave 1